 There is caution though, diabetic and or asthmatic mums should not take this remedy.

-Can water really be considered as food?
+Can water really be considered food?
 Not really.
-It may not be a food, but it is necessary for the production of breast milk.
+It may not be a food, but it is necessary for breast milk production.
 When you are nursing a newborn and you do not take enough amounts of water, you become dehydrated, reducing the amounts of milk produced.
 Ensure you take the recommended 8 glasses of water a day to ensure your body has enough amounts of water to produce milk.

 Barley may be synonymous with alcoholic drinks which inhibit milk production, but it is quite different from the drinks it makes.
 Barley in itself is rich in beta-glucan which increases the levels of prolactin.
 Prolactin is a breastfeeding hormone.

 Losing lots of blood during birth is common.
-One loses essential irons as you lose blood.
+One loses essential irons as one loses blood.
 Studies show that the iron level and milk supply are co-related.
 One method of replenishing the lost irons is by eating iron-rich leafy spinach.
 The iron present in spinach is absorbed by your body and used to produce milk.
-Other foods rich in iron include: red meat, chickpeas and leafy greens
+Other foods rich in iron include: red meat, chickpeas, and leafy greens

-Some consider eating oats to be old school habits.
-Those who consume it over the time have realized increased breast milk supplies.
-Oats contain saponins which aside from being immune boosters, also influences pituitary gland to release milk-making hormones.
+Some consider eating oats to be an old-school habit.
+Those who consume it over time have realized increased breast milk supplies.
+Oats contain saponins which aside from being immune boosters, also influence the pituitary gland to release milk-making hormones.
 You can bake oat cookies or have a bowl of oats for breakfast and experience the magic.

 - Lactation cookies

 Asian cultures have used this fruit for centuries to boost milk supplies.
 They consider it a galactagogue.
 The mechanism by which it improves milk supply is still not known, but it does work.
-You can eat it raw, or with yogurt, thai soups and in noodle dishes.
+You can eat it raw, or with yogurt, thai soups, and noodle dishes.